Cochlear Implants

 <10% (58,000) U.S. adults have cochlear implants2

-CAUTION: Investigational Device - Limited by Federal Law to Investigational Use.
+CAUTION: Investigational device.
+Limited by Federal (or United States) law to investigational use.

 The Fully Implanted Acclaim® Cochlear Implant